Religion in India: Christianity

-Christianity was introduced to India by Thomas the Apostle (a direct disciple of Jesus Christ), who visited Muziris in Kerala in 52 CE and proselytised natives, who are known as Saint Thomas Christians (also known as Syrian Christians or Nasrani) today.
-India's oldest church, the world's oldest existing church structure and built by Thomas the Apostle in 57 CE, called Thiruvithamcode Arappally or Thomaiyar or Kovil as named by the then Chera king Udayancheral, is located at Thiruvithancode in Kanyakumari (Cape Comorin) district of Tamil Nadu, it was declared an international St Thomas Pilgrim Centre.
+Christianity was believed to be introduced to India by Thomas the Apostle (a direct disciple of Jesus Christ), who visited Muziris in Kerala in 52 CE and proselytised natives, who are known as Saint Thomas Christians (also known as Syrian Christians or Nasrani) today.
+India's oldest church, the world's oldest existing church structure is believed to be built by Thomas the Apostle in 57 CE, called Thiruvithamcode Arappally or Thomaiyar or Kovil as named by the then Chera king Udayancheral, is located at Thiruvithancode in Kanyakumari (Cape Comorin) district of Tamil Nadu, it was declared an international St Thomas Pilgrim Centre.
 There is a general scholarly consensus that Christianity was rooted in India by the 6th century CE, including some communities who used Syriac liturgically.
 Christianity in India consists of various denominations such as the Assyrian Church, Catholicism, Protestantism, Oriental Orthodoxy and others.

-Most Christians live in South India, particularly in Kerala, Tamil Nadu, Goa, & the average number of Christians is at 3.45% in areas such as Bombay (Mumbai).
+Most Christians live in South India, particularly in Kerala, Tamil Nadu, Goa, and the average number of Christians is at 3.45% in areas such as Bombay (Mumbai).
 There are also large Christian populations in Northeast India.
 Catholic Christianity was spread in the 16th century, particularly by the Portuguese in Goa and Bombay.
 Protestantism was introduced by Protestant missionaries in the 18th century.